-Trump leaning on issue of race to win a second term in 2020
+Trump leans on issue of race in bid for a 2nd term in 2020

 Every successful modern presidential campaign has been built on the notion of addition, winning over voters beyond core supporters.
 But Trump has chosen division on the belief that the polarized country he leads will simply choose sides over issues like race.

-He intensified his attacks on Wednesday, blasting four young congresswomen of color during a rally in Greenville, North Carolina.
-The crowd responded by chanting, “Send her back!” echoing Trump’s weekend tweet in which he said the lawmakers — all American citizens — should “go back” to the country from which they came.
+He intensified his attacks on Wednesday, blasting four young congresswomen of color during a rally in Greenville, North Carolina .
+The crowd responded by chanting, “Send her back!” echoing Trump’s weekend tweet in which he said the lawmakers, all American citizens, should “go back” to the countries from which they came.

 “I do think I am winning the political fight,” Trump declared at the White House.
 “I think I am winning it by a lot.”